-An additional problem is dealt with by the task scheduler.
-If so many tasks are generated that there is insufficient room the PTQs of all processors, the scheduler must somehow retain records of then so they may be scheduled at a future time when the overload condition has subsided.
+An additional problem arises when so many tasks are generated that there is insufficient room in the PTQs of all processors.
+The scheduler must somehow retain records of them so they may be scheduled at a future time when the overload condition has subsided.
 This is done in our present simulations by means of a global deferred task queue held in the memory system.